mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion2/03_MAGs_functional_annotation.md

 ### Create and Execute the Bash Scripts to Run AMRfinderPlus and Bakta

 To run the tools, create two Bash scripts: `run_amrfinder.sh` and `run_bakta.sh`.
 Copy the scripts below accordingly.
 Before executing them, update the `batchfile` variable with the correct path to your previously created batchfile.
-Limit the analysis of Bakta to a maximum of 12 MAGs due to time constraints.
-You can make a copy of your original batchfile and save a modified version with a subset of your MAGs inside the `07_MAGs_func_annotation` directory.
-AMRFinderPlus can process all MAGs listed in your original batchfile.

 Each script submits a SLURM job to functionally annotate the specified MAGs, storing results in their respective output directories: `amrfinder_out` and `bakta_out`.